tapetums/TTBase/TTBaseHost/ReadMe.English.md

 - Windows Hook
 - Command line options

-　The concept is baed on peach.
+　The concept is baed on _peach_.
 This program does not provide some functions that TTBase does as the host services, and let them go with plugins.
-　The main difference from peach is serving the task-tray icon as a function of the host application.
-You can switch the visibility of the icon by settings.
+　The main difference from _peach_ is serving the task-tray icon as a function of the host application.
+You can switch the visibility of the icon by a command.
 　If you want to show the UI window when the icon is invisible, call the command with the hotkey of plugins or simply double-start the application.

 ###Screen Shots